pyparsing/pyparsing/docs/HowToUsePyparsing.rst

   patterns; when defining the actual expression later in the program, insert it into the ``Forward`` object using the ``<<=`` operator (see fourFn.py_ for an example).

+- ``Tag`` - a non-parsing token that always matches, and inserts a tag and value into the current parsed tokens; useful for adding metadata or annotations to parsed results (see tag_example.py_).

 Other classes